Cefn Golau Cholera Cemetery: The epidemiology of cholera

 Cholera is a water-borne disease.
 However, in the first half of the nineteenth century, there were two alternative and competing theories about the cause of it, contagionism and miasmatism.
-American author Steven Johnson explained the theories as follows: ‘Either cholera was some kind of agent that passed from person to person, like the flu, or it somehow lingered in the “miasma” of unsanitary spaces.’
+American author Steven Johnson explained the theories as follows: "Either cholera was some kind of agent that passed from person to person, like the flu, or it somehow lingered in the 'miasma' of unsanitary spaces."
 Whichever theory about the cause of cholera prevailed in Tredegar at the start of the first outbreak in the town in 1832, insufficient attention was paid to the provision of adequate sanitation for its inhabitants.
 For example, local historian Oliver Jones (1969) observed that, in the 1820s:

-‘Water for domestic purposes had to be carried from the nearest stream or from one of the spouts around the district.
+"Water for domestic purposes had to be carried from the nearest stream or from one of the spouts around the district.
 These spouts tapped a head of water which collected behind a bank of earth or a wall – hence Spout Row, the name given to the first houses in the Park Hill area where one of these old spouts is still in existence. … In matters of sanitation the town was no worse – or better – than the others along the Iron Belt.
 Very few privies existed, whole rows being without one.
 Buckets, kept in a “cwtch” outside the back door, had to serve, the contents of which were disposed of on the nearest garbage heap or buried in gardens used over and over again for the same purpose.
-Heavy rains invariably caused floodings in certain areas but little could be done and the water was left to seep away in the gutters it cut for itself.’
+Heavy rains invariably caused floodings in certain areas but little could be done and the water was left to seep away in the gutters it cut for itself."

-Yet, in contrast, scholar-priest E. T. Davies observed: 'although in the area generally, thousands of families lived in very bad conditions, there was general agreement that the interior of their houses were kept clean in spite of adverse conditions.’
+Yet, in contrast, scholar-priest E. T. Davies observed: "although in the area generally, thousands of families lived in very bad conditions, there was general agreement that the interior of their houses were kept clean in spite of adverse conditions."

 The three epidemics in Tredegar

-Tredegar was the victim of three cholera epidemics during the nineteenth century: 1832-1833, 1849-1850 and in 1866.
-All of them were local outbreaks of three international epidemics, 1826-1837, 1846-60 and 1863-1875, which entered Britain.
-The first epidemic entered in October 1831 in Sunderland, from passengers on a ship which had arrived from the Baltic.
-Hempel (2007) documented that the second epidemic entered in September 1848 in South London, from a merchant seaman who had arrived from Hamburg.
-The third epidemic entered in June 1866 in East London, and was traced to the water which supplied by the East London Waterworks Company.
+Tredegar experienced three cholera epidemics during the nineteenth century: 1832–1833, 1849–1850, and 1866.
+All were local outbreaks of three international pandemics – 1826–1837, 1846–1860, and 1863–1875 – which entered Britain.
+The first epidemic arrived in October 1831 in Sunderland, brought by passengers on a ship that had come from the Baltic.
+Hempel (2007) documented that the second epidemic entered in September 1848 in South London, brought by a merchant seaman who had arrived from Hamburg.
+The third epidemic entered in June 1866 in East London and was traced to the water supplied by the East London Waterworks Company.